 Located about halfway between Ambleside and Dundarave, John Lawson Park and Millennium Park are side-by-side.

 Most people on the North Shore know about John Lawson Park, especially people with young children, because of its fabulous playground.
 Not everyone, however, knows or even notices that Millennium Park is a different park.
 Except for a couple of buildings in between, the two places kind of run into each other and appear almost to be part of the same overall park.

-John Lawson Park is located at the bottom of 17th Street just a couple of blocks south of Marine Drive.
-It stretches from 16th Street at one end to 18th Street at the other.
+John Lawson Park is located at the bottom of 17th Street just a couple of blocks south of Marine Drive adjacent to Fresh Street Market, a popular grocery store chain.
+The park stretches from 16th Street at one end to 18th Street at the other.
 Millennium Park, meanwhile, is just half a block over, at the bottom of 15th Street.
 There’s sometimes a bit of a beach with sand, rocks and logs from the end of one park to the end of the other, but only at low tide.
 Along the northern edge of both parks is a bike route lane and parking.

 At John Lawson there’s a pier and a wonderful children’s play area.
 There is also a public washroom (with running water and flush toilets), a large open grassy area, and a picnic shelter.
 It’s at this park that West Vancouver’s Canada Day Celebrations take place on July 1st, and where the Harmony Arts Festival‘s outdoor movies and some of its concerts happen in August.